Healthy Communities Initiative

 Healthy Lifestyles Team

-The Healthy Lifestyles Team works to lower our county's obesity rate, prevalence of chronic disease and tobacco usage.
-They promote healthier choices regarding nutrition and physical activity.
+The Healthy Lifestyles Team works to lower our county's obesity rate, prevalence of chronic disease and tobacco use.
+The team has hosted multiple events and programs to promote healthy lifestyle choices and community wellness in Jefferson County (Indiana).

 Substance Abuse Team